ariel-os/trevm/README.md

 ## WebAssembly

 Currently, the only type of VM that has been tested with Ariel OS is WebAssembly.
 Currently, [Wasmtime](https://github.com/bytecodealliance/wasmtime) is the only WebAssembly runtime that is supported.
-Notee: support for this is experimental and the implementation is subject to change.
+Note: Support for this is experimental and the implementation is subject to change.

 ### Setup & Requirements